vpaliy/merklelib/README.md

  export(tree, filename='transactions', ext='jpg')
 ```

-Default extension is always `.png`.
-You can also specify an absolute path.
+Default extension is always `.json.` You can also specify an absolute path.

-However, in order to be able to use the `export` function, you may need to install `graphviz` on your machine.
+However, in order to be able to use the `export` function with images, you may need to install `graphviz` on your machine.
 Here is how you can do that for Mac and Ubuntu:

 ### Mac